Gardendale, Alabama: Economy

 Most new business development in the past ten years has been along Fieldstown Road (and Odum Road) on the west side of the city between I-65 and US 31.
 Additional development, but to a lesser extent, has occurred along Mt.
 Olive Road near I-65.
 Several older more mature shopping and dining areas exist along US 31.
 The new City Center is being developed on Mt.
 Olive Road just south of Fieldstown Road.
 The new city hall and offices will be located here.
-Retail development will occur here as well including the restaurant chain Buffalo Wild Wings which broke ground in August 2012 and is slated to open in December 2012.

 New retail developments are slated near Interstate 65 at exit 275.
 This area is within the Gardendale city limits.
-The first new business here will be the Dewey Barber Chevrolet dealership which will relocate from Warrior to Gardendale.
 Exit 275 is one mile from the future exit 274 Interstate 422.
 The interchange of these two interstates will spur commercial growth at exit 275.
 The segment of Interstate 422 from Alabama State Route 79 to Interstate 65 is currently slated to be the second segment of Interstate 422 to be constructed.
 The first segment is a short stretch between Alabama State Route 79 and Alabama State Route 75 near Pinson.
-Construction began in 2013 as all of the right of way has now been acquired and should be completed in 2016.